gyaneshanand/Multi_User_Chat_System/README.md

-# Multi_User_Chat_System
+# Multi User Chat System

 ## Problem Statement

 Design and implementation of a multi user chat system that is like a real-time instant message board system, much like IRC.
 The users should be able to talk to one another and to everyone else.
 The system needs to make sure which message is meant for whom – for individual user or for everyone.
-The message meant for everyone should be flashed on the system for everyone to view.
-The messages meant for individual users need to be handled by the individual users themselves.
-Popular Linux IPC mechanism have been used for the same.
+- The message meant for everyone should be flashed on the system for everyone to view.
+- The messages meant for individual users need to be handled by the individual users themselves.

+Popular Linux IPC mechanism
+have been used for the same.

 ## How to compile & Run the Code
+'''
 Run the ​ make
 In order to run server do ​ ./server
 In order to connect the clients do ​ ./client
+'''

-Basic Ideas Behind the Code : Logics
+## Basic Ideas Behind the Code : Logics

 There are two files present in the chat system.
 1. Server​ : Handles all the incoming connections to the server.